 The drone alone can be controlled by mobile device, or add on the very affordable remote control and FPV headset to get the most of the experience.

-Check out the Yuneec Breeze for $229 on Amazon today.
-(A great sale price, regularly $449.)
+Check out the Yuneec Breeze for $200 on Amazon today.
+(A great sale price, regularly $449.
+Watch for refurb units for $160.)

 Parrot has many small drones in the toy-class segment, including the Mambo.
 Mambo is the size of machine that carries around sticky notes or cubes of sugar.
 It is larger than the nano drones we’ve looked at before, but not by much.
 This is a fun toy with optional clamp and toy ball launcher.